YoojongChoi/Traditional-Car-Detection/README.md

 # 1. Introduction

-This project focuses on the development of a traditional vehicle detection system utilizing Histogram of Oriented Gradients (HOG) for feature extraction and Support Vector Machines (SVM) for classification.
+This project focuses on the development of a traditional vehicle detection system utilizing Histogram of Oriented Gradients (HOG) for feature extraction not using OpenCV functions and Support Vector Machines (SVM) for classification.
 The aim is to investigate the performance and practicality of traditional image processing methods in vehicle detection.

 HOG is employed to extract structural and shape-related features of vehicles, and an SVM classifier is used to distinguish between "vehicle" and "non-vehicle" regions.
 While deep learning models often outperform traditional methods in terms of accuracy, this project highlights the potential of classical techniques, emphasizing their computational efficiency and interpretability.